ehaleva/RIQ/README.md

 in practice we use only the validation part of the dataset

 # COCO Dataset
-To evaluate YOLO detection we use the COCO Detection task Dataset used: [COCO2017](<https://cocodataset.org/#download>)
+To evaluate YOLO detection we use the COCO Detection task.

+Dataset used: [COCO2017](<https://cocodataset.org/#download>)

-- Dataset size：19G
+- Dataset size, 19G
-    - Train：18G，118000 images
+    - Train: 18G, 118000 images
-    - Val：1G，5000 images
+    - Val: 1G, 5000 images
-    - Annotations：241M，instances，captions，person_keypoints etc
+    - Annotations: 241M, instances, captions, person_keypoints etc
-- Data format：image and json files
+- Data format: image and json files

 # SQuAD Dataset
-To evaluate the distilbert model we use SQuAD v1.1 Questions and Answers Task Dataset used: [SQuAD v1.1](<https://rajpurkar.github.io/SQuAD-explorer/explore/1.1/dev/>)
+To evaluate the distilbert model we use SQuAD v1.1 Questions and Answers Task.

+Dataset used: [SQuAD v1.1](<https://rajpurkar.github.io/SQuAD-explorer/explore/1.1/dev/>)

 - Val Dataset size：4.8M, 10570 questions + contexts
-- Data format：json file
+- Data format: json file
 dev-v1.1.json

 # Environment Requirements